 And if that wasn’t enough, Atrio boasts one of Europe’s most extensive wine cellars, stocked full of rarities, curiosities, and literally the finest (and most expensive) wines ever made.
 An essential stop on any visiting gastronomes journey through Southern Spain.

 One of Andalucia’s most desirable dining locations is a coveted group of alfresco tables in a luxury hotel resort, the Puente Roman Beach Resort Marbella.
 The feather in the cap of the Puente Romano, Dani Garcia, is probably the region’s most glamorous restaurant, run by one of Spain’s most talented chefs.
 His menus are bold, playful, and innovative: Glazed crispy chicken & giant sea urchin; wild mushrooms from the Ronda Mountains; Gazpachuelo malagueño, creamy fish soup with smoked eel and grapes; Slowly stewed cuttlefish and Ras el hanout lamb muscle with kéfir are all astounding culinary creations.
 As you’d expect at such a high-class address, service is nigh on perfect; slick, professional, and engaging.
-There’s also a generously stock wine cellar, bursting with rare vintages from across Spain and beyond.
+There’s also a generously stocked wine cellar, bursting with rare vintages from across Spain and beyond.

-El Figón de Eustaquio
+El Figón de Eustaquio Website: Read more

 A family-run restaurant that has been serving locals for decades, El Figón is full of old-fashioned Spanish charm, from the authentically vibrant and noisy atmosphere to the warm welcome from your hosts.
 Indeed, this is not one of Spain’s trendy new additions but a legendary favorite in Caceres, and all the better for it.
-The menu is robust Extremaduran fare; grilled fish and steaks are a major specialty, particularly the pork loin and venison.
+The menu is robust Extremaduran fare; grilled fish and steaks are a major specialty, particularly the pork loin, and venison.
 A particularly moreish specialty of sausages, bacon, and fried breadcrumbs known as Migas seems to be on everyone’s top ten.
 Service always comes with a smile, and the wine list, although relatively short, is full of local gems at wallet-friendly prices.
-Moreover, there’s plenty of alfresco tables for summer dining.
+Moreover, there are plenty of alfresco tables for summer dining.
 An unpretentious gem and an incomparable way to sample one or two of the finer points of Extremaduran traditional cuisine.

 Terraza las Tomasas Website: Read more

 Terraza las Tomasas is surely Andalucía’s most romantic restaurant.
-Indeed, the views alone are worth the price of a meal; a gorgeous, whitewashed terrace with unrestricted views of Granada’s Alhambra palace ensures that las Tomasas is packed with a well-dressed clientele who come en masse in families and groups on weekends, and in steady flow most weekdays.
-However, this gem of a restaurant doesn’t just trade on its location, the cooking is of a similarly high standard.
+Indeed, the views alone are worth the price of a meal; a gorgeous, whitewashed terrace with unrestricted views of Granada’s Alhambra palace ensures that las Tomasas is packed with a well-dressed clientele who come en masse in families and groups on weekends and in steady flow most weekdays.
+However, this gem of a restaurant doesn’t just trade on its location; the cooking is of a similarly high standard.
 It showcases both local classics and a smattering of international options.
-The varied menu might include grilled scallops with chestnut puree, grilled octopus, porcini mushroom risotto and a mouthwatering veal sirloin steak with peppercorn sauce.
-And with a fantastically varied wine list and warm, friendly service, it is small wonder that these are some of Granada’s most coveted tables.
+The varied menu might include grilled scallops with chestnut puree, grilled octopus, porcini mushroom risotto, and a mouthwatering veal sirloin steak with peppercorn sauce.
+And with a fantastically varied wine list and warm, friendly service, it is a small wonder that these are some of Granada’s most coveted tables.

 There’s nothing modest about the welcome you’ll receive at Restaurante Modesto, undoubtedly one of Seville’s most friendly and vibrant destinations, an institution in its own right.
 Locals flock to the expansive ground floor bar to quaff Sherry and tapas, while the first floor houses a majestic dining room, complete with the traditional Andalusian interior.
 However, the cooking at Modesto is removed from the avant-garde of Basque molecular gastronomy and lacks a hint of pretension.
 But this is probably all to the good for Modesto, an inviting restaurant that has earned its place in the hearts of both locals and tourists who venture here for the honest, no-frills cooking and fantastic atmosphere.
 Top choices include the freshest seafood, with the Marqués de Villalúa clams being a particular highlight.
 Or, try the grilled milk-fed lamb chops, reputedly some of the best in Seville!
 But whatever you order, when your food arrives, you can be sure it will be fresh and hearty – a genuine celebration of life’s good things.

-Fresh seafood, in all its majestic forms is the specialty at this charming family-run establishment, run by José Luís Inchausti.
-La Moneda made a massive splash when it opened in 1991, and today continues to attract a loyal clientele, who come for the finest prawns, turbot, and oysters around.
-The décor is simple, the ambiance lively and the staff friendly – what’s not to like?
+Fresh seafood, in all its majestic forms, is the specialty at this charming family-run establishment, run by José Luís Inchausti.
+La Moneda made a massive splash when it opened in 1991, and today continues to attract a loyal clientele who come for the finest prawns, turbot, and oysters around.
+The décor is simple, the ambiance lively, and the staff friendly – what’s not to like?
 The daily blackboard specials might feature salt-baked langoustines, grilled turbot, monkfish casserole, and swordfish in Manzanilla or sea bream in a salt crust.
 Seafood lovers’ paradise indeed!